tcfev/Fordem/README.md

 - Deliberate different aspects of the revolution Initiate and take part in polls and surveys and figure out the social choice
 - Form local mesh wireless networks when internet and electricity is shut down

+**Data**
+Fordem is part of the Fediverse, and data is not just going to stay in one place.
+Private data (only private chat for now) will be encrypted and visible only to the users.
+We do not keep IP information, and TCF e.
+V. will protect the entire operations according to GDPR,.

 **Development approach and timeline:**